 The world was depending on her; she had promises to keep.

-someone who cares,” she grumbled.
-Immediately, a deep dimple appeared in Roach’s chubby chin, enhancing his
+who cares,” she grumbled.
+Immediately, a deep dimple appeared in Roach’s chubby chin, enhancing his boyish look.

-the entire system was upset that she’d disturbed its slumber.
-Impatient with the decades-old technology that ought to
+entire system was upset that she’d disturbed its slumber.
+Impatient with the decades-old technology that ought to by now

-by now have been instantaneous, she drummed out a rhythm on her desk.
+have been instantaneous, she drummed out a rhythm on her desk.
 It was actually more than just a rhythm.
+She’d learned

-She’d learned American Sign Language years ago from a deaf playmate and often used it to talk to herself.
-‘I need a
+American Sign Language years ago from a deaf playmate and often used it to talk to herself.
+‘I need a breakthrough,’ she

-of programming even 2010 technology could be forced to look after itself.
-And she’d done that slight tweaking—a
+programming even 2010 technology could be forced to look after itself.
+And she’d done that slight tweaking—a trivial

-Porter, who was usually the first to arrive, hadn’t wandered in yet.
-Alongside her and in front of her, a dozen vacant
+was usually the first to arrive, hadn’t wandered in yet.
+Alongside her and in front of her, a dozen vacant workstations waited

-workstations waited for their people.
-The open-office milieu, the bosses said, was designed to encourage team work,
+for their people.
+The open-office milieu, the bosses said, was designed to encourage team work, enhance cohesion and

-enhance cohesion and increase communication.
-However, in her opinion, putting techies in an office without walls did
+increase communication.
+However, in her opinion, putting techies in an office without walls did nothing but encourage

-position.
 She wasn’t as flexible as she ought to have been.
-She’d been rushed this morning and chose to sacrifice her
+She’d been rushed this morning and chose to sacrifice her daily yoga to

 Ladesque leaned forward, hoping to catch her reflection in the monitor.
 She’d been told often that she had her

-the cancer treatments had stolen it from her.
+cancer treatments had stolen it from her.
 And her Dad’s, thin on the top and greying—just as she remembered.
+Not until both

-amazing breakthrough,” he whispered.
+breakthrough,” he whispered.
 “Come see.”
-He gripped the back of her chair, spun it to face his desk and
+He gripped the back of her chair, spun it to face his desk and began racing with

 “Stop it!” she protested.

-pens went flying.
-The second time around, her shoulder walloped his computer, stopping her chair dead and sending
+went flying.
+The second time around, her shoulder walloped his computer, stopping her chair dead and sending his monitor

 Roach slapped her arm.
 “Look!”
 He jabbed at his computer screen.